How I booked 7 plane tickets to Hawaii’s Big Island for $11 each

 There were only 5 award seats available on the Alaska flight.
 So I used KLM/Flying Blue miles to book my brother and his girlfriend on a Delta flight.
 This worked out great because our flights left DFW and arrived in Kona around the same times.
 Anyway, I transferred 30,000 Amex MR to my FlyingBlue account to book these tickets.

 Note: As I will discuss below, our return flights were on Delta.
-So since my brother and his girlfriend were on Delta flights both ways, I could have saved 5,000 points on each roundtrip ticket.
+So since my brother and friend were on Delta flights both ways, I could have saved 5,000 points on each roundtrip ticket.
 Because remember, Korean Air’s program only charges 25,000 for a roundtrip ticket from the US to Hawaii as opposed to 30,000 with KLM.
 This would have worked for my brother’s ticket.
-But since his girlfriend is not considered my family under Korean Air’s policy, I would not have been able to book her ticket with my account.
+But since the friend is not considered my family under Korean Air’s policy, I would not have been able to book her ticket with my account.

-Here is the receipt for the tickets I booked for my Brother and his girlfriend for DFW > KOA. $5.60 each!
+Here is the receipt for the tickets I booked for my brother and friend for DFW > KOA. $5.60 each!

 Flights from Hawaii: